 We understand the pain of having to read hundreds of requirements and legislation documents, so we’ve done it for you.
-This article will help you structure your journey to NIS2 compliance and provide you with an actionable list of best practices to prepare your organization ahead of time.
+This article will help you structure your journey toward NIS2 compliance, providing you with an actionable list of best practices so you can prepare your organization in time.

-Download our ebook for a more detailed guide to NIS2 compliance, with steps for meeting each cybersecurity requirement.
+Download our ebook for a more detailed guide to the Directive, containing a complete NIS2 compliance checklist and steps for meeting each cybersecurity requirement.

 Overview of the NIS2 Directive

-NIS2 came into force in January 2023, encompassing a broad scope and introducing security requirements, reporting obligations, and sanctions as a response to the increased frequency and impact of cyberattacks on critical EU infrastructure in recent times.
-Member States have to transpose the required measures into national law by October 17, 2024.
+NIS2 came into force in January 2023, introducing security requirements, reporting obligations, and sanctions as a response to the increased frequency and impact of cyberattacks on critical EU infrastructure in recent years.
+Member States were required to transpose each measure into national law by October 17, 2024; however, some countries are still working on updating legislation.

 The importance of the NIS2 Directive for businesses

 Europe’s critical sectors and businesses have been the target of an increasing number of malicious attacks in recent years.
-According to the ENISA 2023 Threat Landscape Report, the cybersecurity landscape in the EU Member States “witnessed a significant increase in both the variety and quantity of cyberattacks and their consequences”.
+According to the ENISA 2024 Threat Landscape Report, the cybersecurity landscape in the EU Member States witnessed a significant increase in both cyberattacks and their consequences.

 By taking cybersecurity measures required by the NIS2 Directive, organizations can counteract this negative trend and protect themselves from social engineering, supply chain attacks, and other threats outlined in the ENISA report.
 Among other things, adhering to NIS2 can benefit your organization as follows: